Rule Change: Open

 View more

-On 13 November 2025, the Australian Energy Market Commission (AEMC) published a consultation paper on a rule change request from the Australian Energy Regulator (AER).
-The AER is seeking an amendment to the National Electricity Rules (NER or rules) that would allow it to reopen a transmission network service provider’s (TNSP) revenue determination for the purpose of applying a revised service target performance incentive scheme (STPIS) during a regulatory control period.
+On 28 August 2025, the AEMC received a rule change request from the AER.
+It seeks to amend the National Electricity Rules to allow it to reopen a TNSP’s revenue determination for the purpose of applying a revised STPIS during a regulatory control period.
+This could be on the AER’s initiative or on application by the TNSP.

-The AER have identified two issues it is seeking to address through this rule change – one in the immediate-term and one in the long-term:
+The AER identified two issues it is seeking to address through this rule change – one in the immediate-term and one in the long-term:

 • Immediate-term: The AER recently published version 6 of the transmission STPIS.
 Under the current rules, the AER can only apply a revised STPIS to a TNSP at the time of making a revenue determination.
-This means that version 6 of the STPIS cannot be applied until the start of a TNSP’s next regulatory control period.
+This means that Version 6 of the STPIS cannot be applied until the start of a TNSP’s next regulatory control period.

 • Long-term: The AER lacks an enduring power to apply a revised STPIS in a timely way that responds to the changing circumstances of the energy system.
 The AER explains that changes to the STPIS are likely to be required more often as the energy system transitions.
 The enduring power would enable the timely implementation of more effective incentive mechanisms that better reflect the energy transition.